fsans/libremail/email-manager/README.md

 ## License

-This project is licensed under the same license as the main LibreMail project.
+This project is licensed under the same license as the main EmailManager project.